 Results featured in the World Trade Report 2023 (Chapter B) by the World Trade Organization

-Abstract: Using monthly data on trade in goods between January 2016 and May 2023, this study assesses the impact of recent shocks on the fragmentation of the global economy, looking in particular at the dynamics of friend-shoring, near-shoring and decoupling between the world’s two largest economies.
+Abstract: Using monthly data on trade in goods between January 2016 and February 2024, this study assesses the impact of recent shocks on the fragmentation of the global economy, looking in particular at the dynamics of friend-shoring, near-shoring and decoupling between the world’s two largest economies.
 Results based on gravity model regressions with high-dimensional fixed effects show that trade flows have become more sensitive to geopolitical distance since the start of the war in Ukraine, leading to the first signs of overall trade fragmentation along geopolitical lines, i.e. friend-shoring.
 Trade in goods between hypothetical East and West blocs has grown 4 per cent slower than intra-bloc trade since the start of the war.
 On the other hand, we find no evidence of an increased regionalisation of world trade since the shock of the COVID-19 pandemic or the war in Ukraine.
 Therefore, our results suggest that near-shoring strategies did not have a large impact on world trade.
 Finally, our results confirm that the increased trade tensions between the world’s two largest economies have significantly reduced their bilateral trade, a trend that has been exacerbated by the geopolitical tensions and uncertainty created by the war in Ukraine.
+Exploiting the product dimension of the data, we show that this decoupling has been qualitatively different from the alignment of global trade with geopolitical affinities.
+The latter has been driven by trade in the least complex products, where alternative suppliers are relatively easy to find.
+The former, by contrast, has taken place across the entire spectrum of product complexity.

-Lobbying on Deep Trade Agreements: How Large Firms Buy Favorable Provisions (with Paola Conconi, In Song Kim, and Mathieu Parenti)
+“Cross-Border Lobbying: How Multinationals Shape Deep Trade Policies” (with Paola Conconi, In Song Kim, and Mathieu Parenti)

 Featured in a column on VoxEU and and in a CEPR e-book